Akshitha0102/RRMS/README.md

 2. **View Details**: Click on a product or cart to view detailed information.
 3. **Add Product**: Use the form on the Products page to add new products with mandatory validation.
 4. **Style Customization**: TailwindCSS can be customized for themes and layouts in tailwind.config.js.

+---

+## Hosting

+This application is hosted on GitHub Pages.
+Access it at:
+  -